Mountains become oceans concerto for harp and percussion with orchestra (2024) by Angela Elizabeth Slater

 Kármán line for large orchestra (2024)

 The piece is titled after the boundary separating Earth's atmosphere and outerspace known as the Kármán line.
 In this piece I wanted to capture the drama of the transitional nature of this space in our sky, where we are home on earth and where we have crossed a threshold into the vacuum of space.
-Here I want to capture the human desire we have for reaching out, grasping, striving to across a threshold and break through boundaries.
-Sun Catcher for wind quintet (2018)
+Here I want to capture the human desire we have for reaching out, grasping, striving to across a threshold and break through boundaries. a tulip, iron for soprano, tenor, violin, viola and celloby Angela Elizabeth Slater (2023) text by Kendra Preston Leonard

 Sun Catcher for wind quintet was written for the Atéa Wind Quintet commissioned by the 2018 York Late Music concert series .
 A Sun Catcher is a metal object that spins in the wind capturing the sunlight and creating colourful patterns.
 There are also many myths and folklore tales related to how the sun was once captured, and either fixed in its proper sphere or else made to stand still in the sky.
 Other tales explore the idea of capturing the sun and bringing it down so darkness could prevail.
 Sun Catcher explores both themes, therefore essentially having two different musical ideas happening simultaneously in parts of the piece.
 The first is serene and expressive exploring shimmering light and colour.
 The second is a fast, underlating and increasingly agtitated music.
 This gradually infiltrates each instrument's line and captures the serene music from before, holding it hostage on a manic rampage and race to the end of the piece. |